yoshisuga/gzdoom/src/ios/ios-help.md

 A ^[Launch Configuration](colored: 'white') requires that you select a ^[base game file](colored: 'white') and optionally add any other files (^[mods](colored: 'white')) you wish to load.
 You can save this configuration to use for later.

-For example, you can play John Romero's most recent WAD pack, ^[SIGIL](colored: 'white'), by adding the retail ^[DOOM.wad](colored: 'white') as the base game, and then selecting the ^[SIGIL.wad](colored: 'white') file as an additional external file, and save this configuration to play later.
-Note that you must supply the DOOM.wad file yourself, either through your previously owned copy, or by buying them through services such as Steam or GOG.

 To create a ^[new launch configuration](colored: 'white'):

 * Tap on the + button in the upper left corner to add a new launch configuration

 * ^[Tap on a file](colored: 'white') on the left column under ^[Select the base game file](colored: 'yellow') to select it.

-  A free community-developed game called ^[Freedoom](colored: 'white) is included with ^[GenZD](colored: 'red'), named ^[freedoom.wad](colored: 'yellow')

 * You can optionally select other files to load such as mods on the right column, under ^[External Files/Mods](colored: 'yellow').
 See the ^[Adding WAD files and mods](colored: 'cyan') section below on how to do this.